ivanhkingman/project_TTK22/README.md

 ant
 ```

-### Generating parameters of the new DUNE task and update it on NEPTUS
+### Generating parameters of the new DUNE task and update it on NEPTUS (Currently not working, skip to Verify-step)

 To generate parameters for lauv-xplore-1 in simulation profile, do the following from the DUNE build folder: